 Porto's culinary identity is bold, rustic, and deeply tied to the land and sea.
 Unlike Lisbon's more polished dining scene, Porto wears its appetite on its sleeve.
-The Francesinha — a towering sandwich of cured meats, steak, and sausage, smothered in melted cheese and a tomato-beer sauce — is the city's most iconic dish.
+The Francesinha, a towering sandwich of cured meats, steak, and sausage, smothered in melted cheese and a tomato-beer sauce, is the city's signature dish.
 It's decadent, messy, and absolutely worth trying.

 Here are the top-rated food and food-adjacent tours in Porto, ranked by traveller satisfaction.
 Each includes tastings and local guidance.